dustinpfister/examples-electronjs/for_post/electronjs-example-mrsun/README.md

 ## Plans for Future Updates

-I put a lot of time into this example so like some of my other electionjs project examples I will be continung to wotk on this as a whole other project.
+I put a lot of time into this example so like some of my other electionjs project examples I will be continuing to work on this as a whole other project.
 As such I might not work on this any more after a certain point.
 At this time though I am not what that point will be

 ## Core features of this prototype